 Mr. Brandon Cole, the son of Mr. Henry Cole, is employed by the Company as its Director of Operations.
-During 2021, Mr. Brandon Cole earned aggregate compensation of approximately \$150,000, including base salary, non-equity incentive plan compensation and equity incentive plan compensation.
+During 2022, Mr. Brandon Cole earned aggregate compensation of approximately \$149,000, including base salary, non-equity incentive plan compensation and equity incentive plan compensation (at target level).
 Mr. Henry Cole did not have any role in determining the compensation paid to his son.
 Mr. Brandon Cole's compensation was determined jointly by our Chief Operating Officer, Ms. Danica Holley, and our Chief Financial Officer, Mr. Robert Kiernan, and approved by our Chief Executive Officer, Mr. Jeffrey Busch.